Thank you for subscribing

 Fans don't actually lower room temperature, but they make you feel cooler as air circulates over the skin.
 Using a fan along with your air conditioner can help circulate chilled air, so you don’t need to set the thermostat quite so low.

-If you can't install an air conditioner or want to drastically cut your energy bill, using fans might also be the answer.
+If you can't install an air conditioner or want to drastically cut your energy bill, using fans might be the answer.

 Pedestal and desk fans